peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note1>(1)</sup> For the definition of an RNG, it is irrelevant&mdash;
 - how hard it is to predict the numbers the item produces,
-- how well the item passes statististical randomness tests,
+- how well the item passes statistical randomness tests,
 - whether the item is initialized automatically or not,
 - whether the item uses a deterministic algorithm, or
 - whether the item extracts uniformly distributed bits from one or more noise sources.